Figure 1: Pressure safety valve (left) and pressure relief valve (right)

-Safety valves and pressure relief valves ensure safe operation of pressurized systems.
-Both pressure relief valves and safety valves are used to protect piping systems, equipment, and vessels from overpressure.
-Since overpressure can lead to damage and even explosions it is important to correctly size and select the valves.
-In this article we will discuss five criteria that need to be considered when sizing and selecting these kinds of valves:
+Safety valves and pressure relief valves ensure the safe operation of pressurized systems.
+Both types of valves work as overpressure valves, protecting piping systems, equipment, and vessels from excessive pressure.
+As overpressure can lead to damage and even explosions, it is important to correctly size and select these valves.
+This article discusses five criteria to consider when sizing and selecting pressure relief valves and safety valves:

-The set pressure or response pressure is the pressure at which the valve starts to open.
-The set pressure is not allowed to exceed the maximum allowable working pressure (MAWP) of the system.
-This implies that the safety or pressure relief valve should open at or below the MAWP of the system.
-Furthermore, the MAWP of the system should be at least 10% higher than the highest expected operating pressure assuming normal circumstances.
+A pressure relief or safety valve’s set pressure, or response pressure, is the pressure at which the valve opens.
+The set pressure must not exceed the system’s maximum allowable working pressure (MAWP).
+The system’s MAWP must be at least 10% higher than the highest expected operating pressure assuming normal circumstances.

 Figure 2 illustrates the pressure profile differences between pressure relief valves and pressure safety valves.
 Learn more by reading our article on pressure safety valve vs relief valve for a detailed comparison between both valve types.

 Figure 2: Discharge flow for relief valves (1) and safety valves (2).
 These valves alternate between fully open (A) and fully closed (B).
 Other important characteristics are the reseating pressure (C), set pressure (D), maximum relieving pressure (E), blowdown (F and G), and simmering value (H).

 Back pressure is the pressure on the outlet side of the safety or relief valve.
 It can be constant or variable and can affect the downstream pressure of the valve and cause chatter (rapid opening and closing).
 This is because increased back pressure can lower the set pressure and cause the valve to pop open repeatedly.
 Chatter can damage the valve.
 If the system has variable back pressure, ensure that the back pressure doesn’t exceed 10% of the valve’s set pressure.